 In her spare time Michelle enjoys keeping active and dabbles in cosmetic property renovations, finding it very rewarding to transform an ugly duckling to a beautiful new home.

-Crystal McDonald graduated from Murdoch university in 2009 holding a Bachelors of Commerce degree, with a double major in Public Relations and Marketing Management.
+Amy Felton graduated from Edith Cowan University in 2007 holding a Bachelors of Communications degree, with a double major in Public Relations and Marketing, and is currently completing a Postgraduate Diploma in Project Management at Curtin University.

 Kristy Bumbak combines her passion for mental health and education within her role as Camp Manager.
 She has diverse teaching experience across a number of WA schools and universities and continues to be inspired by the young people she works with.